 Meditation: Benefits for People with Arthritis

-Mindfulness and meditation empower you to deal with the pain and stress of arthritis.
+Mindfulness and meditation can help you deal with the pain and stress of arthritis.

-Imagine something as simple as taking a few minutes each day to stop, breathe and focus can help to ease your chronic joint pain.
-Many experts say these practices really work in the battle against pain, as well as the depression that often accompanies chronic pain.
+Could something as simple as taking a few minutes each day to stop, breathe and focus help ease chronic joint pain?
+Many experts say yes – mind-body practices, especially mindfulness meditation, can help relieve chronic pain and the depression that often comes with it.

 What is Meditation?

-Meditation is a mind-body practice used to increase calmness and physical relaxation, improve psychological balance, relieve depression, cope with illness, and enhance overall health and well-being.
+Meditation is a mind-body practice used to increase relaxation, relieve depression, cope with illness and enhance overall health and well-being.

-There are many types of meditation, but most have four things in common.
+There are many types of meditation, but most have these four things in common:

-- It’s done in a quiet location with few distractions.
+It’s done in a quiet place with few distractions.